NandhiniKarvendhan/Eye/README.md

 achieve this, we should detect the cursor position, store its coordinates to update the eyes position dynamically.

+## How to run

+1. Download or clone this repository.

+2. Open index.html file in your browser.

+3. Move the mouse across the page, eyes will automatically follow the mouse movement.

-1. Roadmap of future improvements: Responsive support
+## Roadmap of future improvements: Responsive support

-2. License information:
+## License information:

 MIT License